Oct. 2, 2024

 Alex Goldman: Thank you.

-Jeff Umbro: I'm going to be following along and trying to figure out, like, how well you're doing.
+Jeff Umbro: I'm going to be following along and trying to figure out how well you're doing.

 Alex Goldman: I am very fortunate to have a pretty devoted audience.
-What if I just, like, let everybody know every week what my audience is at?
-And just, like, have them be like, hey guys, you're my street team, if you want to help.
+What if I just let everybody know every week what my audience is at?
+And just have them be like, hey guys, you're my street team, if you want to help.

 Jeff Umbro: Kind of gamify it a little bit.